 (Sydney)

-I don't think all puppy mills are bad, but I do think you've got to check them out.
+Not all puppy mills are bad, but you've got to check them out.

 I bought a puppy from a puppy farm.
 I actually went there to choose the one I wanted.
 They were kept in pens, but the dogs were fine.

-I took her home and she is a lovely dog and she's very affectionate.
+I took her home; she is a lovely dog and very affectionate.

-I guess not all farms are the same, but if you go there and have a look before you buy and you can see the puppies are well looked after, you should be okay.
+Not all farms are the same, but if you go there and look before you buy and see the puppies are well looked after, you should be okay.

 By Pauline